Hawaiian Monk Seals On Maui: Where To See Them Safely

 Pronunciation Hint: EE-LEE-oh HOH-loh ee kah OO-AH-oo-ah (the ʻokina ʻ is a quick pause; a macron like ī means you hold that vowel a bit longer).

-Hawaiian Monk Seal History & Origins
+Hawaiian Monk Seal History and Origins

 Hawaiian monk seals are found only in the Hawaiian Islands, which means they are found nowhere else in the world.
 In the Northwestern Hawaiian Islands, monk seals spend much of their time resting on quiet beaches and foraging in nearby reefs.